mvenzke-axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/conversion_common.md

 **Name**: Enter an appropriate name for the filter to display in a policy.

 **HTTP Header Name**: Enter the name of the HTTP header to add to the message.
+HTTP header names are not permitted to contain colon (`:`), newline (`\n`), or carraige return (`\r`) characters.

 **HTTP Header Value**: Enter the value of the new HTTP header.
+Header values are not permitted to contain space (` `), tab (`\t`), newline (`\n`), or carriage return (`\r`) characters normally, though these characters are be permitted for `obs-fold` values that conform to the grammar in RFC 7230 Section 3.2 when the [Java system property](/docs/apim_reference/system_props) `com.vordel.dwe.outputObsFoldedValuesAllowed` is enabled.
 You can also enter selectors to represent message attributes.
 At runtime, the API Gateway expands the selector to the current value of the corresponding message attribute.
 For example, the `${id}` selector is replaced by the value of the current message ID.
 Message attribute selectors have the following syntax:

 ```
 ${message_attribute}